Nice3point/RevitTemplates/docs/MsBuild-Sdk.md

 To enable copying Content files, set `CopyToPublishDirectory="Always"` or `CopyToPublishDirectory="PreserveNewest"`

-The `PublishDirectory` property specifies which subfolder of the plugin the file should be copied to.
+The `PublishDirectory` property specifies which subfolder of the add-in the file should be copied to.
 If it is not specified, the files will be copied to the root folder.

 ```xml